What is Learning at Work Week?

 We provide guidance and resources for organisers wishing to run Learning at Work Week in their workplace.
 We also run planning seminars every year – see 'What should I do next?' below.
 Given the significant shifts in the way we work and learn due to Covid-19, we will focus too on how you can run virtual activities and programmes to celebrate the Week.

-Learning at Work Week 2023 Theme - Create the future
+Learning at Work Week 2024 Theme - to be announced

 Every year, we set a theme for Learning at Work Week.
-Our 2023 theme is Create the future.
+Our 2024 theme will be announced in the Autumn.
 You can use and interpret the theme to add value to your workplace and organisation.
-See our theme page for activity ideas to get you started.
+See our 2023 theme page for an example of a theme and activity ideas.

 What should I do next?